Working Together for a Safe & Fun Summer

 - If a camper displays flu-like symptoms during the day, their family will be notified immediately to pick them up and they will be separated from the other campers in a designated office.

-- High-use areas of our building will be cleaned and sanitized regularly during the day.
+- High-use areas of our building will be cleaned and sanitized regularly.